 As a real estate agent, maximizing your tax deductions can be very beneficial for your business.
 Things such as training, continuing education, and client thank you gifts customized with your branding are all tax-deductible.

-Another big deduction category comes from office supplies, which can range from your typical paper and pens to a new camera, TV, or even your phone bill.
+Another big deduction category comes from office supplies, which can range from your typical paper and pens to a new camera, lens for real estate photography, TV, or even your phone bill.
 Meals and entertainment that involves a client are tax-deductible at 50% value.

 And for one, you may not know – check out section 179 of the tax code for the Depreciation of a Vehicle (SUV) for business purposes.
 We purchased our SUV under our business account and were able to take advantage of this deduction.